-In this article, we answer the following question – what does an estate planner do?
+Considering the rising interest in inheritance tax, we wanted to give our readers a little insight into estate planning.
+In this article, we tackle the following question – what does an estate planner do?
 We offer a short overview of what estate planning is along with information on the role estate planners perform for their clients.
 If you are looking to reduce tax on your estate, or a looking to preserve your assets, read this article today.

 What is estate planning?